 - Pol-theta, in tumors with genetic mutations in HRD, including BRCA mutations which occur, for example, in approximately 14% of ovarian cancer tumors;

-- PARG, in tumors with genetic mutations in base excision repair, the prevalence of which is being evaluated in several solid tumors; and
+- PARG, in tumors with BRCA2 mutations, impaired base excision repair, or BER, or replication stress signature, the prevalence of which is being evaluated in several solid tumors; and

 - MTAP Deletion in Solid Tumors

 - Homologous Recombination Deficiency in Solid Tumors

 - High Microsatellite Instability in Solid Tumors

 - BRCA2 Mutations, BER or Replication Stress in Solid Tumors

 MTAP-null cells lack the ability to metabolize 5-methylthioadenosine, or MTA, which is an essential step in a biochemical pathway involved in salvaging metabolite S-adenosyl methionine, or SAM.
 Increased levels of MTA partially inhibit the methyltransferase PRMT5 for which SAM is the substrate.
 This partial inhibition renders MTAP-null cells more dependent on the activity of methionine adenosyltransferase II alpha or MAT2A, an enzyme that is responsible for the synthesis of SAM.
 Because of this dependence, loss of MTAP results in synthetic lethality when MAT2A is pharmacologically inhibited.

 MTAP deletions are prevalent in approximately 15% of all human tumors across various tumor types.
 Genetic profiling tests for the deletion of MTAP or for the commonly co-deleted gene CDKN2A are commercially available.